jdweak/cat-companion-website/README.md

 ---

 Website is a combination of HTML, css, and JavaScript.
 Team did not have any experience in web development before the hackathon.
-Website was created in ~7 hours.